iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ClassFilter.md

 > **Try it yourself**
 >
-> *Goal:* Returns elements only if it's exactly of the specified types - sub-classes are not included
+> *Goal:* Returns elements only if it's exactly of the specified classess - sub-classes are not included
 >
 > *ECSQL*
 >